hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/playwright/__init__.md

 3. **Placeholder tests for `Playwrid`:** Added placeholder tests for the `Playwrid` class.
 Crucially, these now show *how* to test methods.
 You must replace the placeholder comments with the actual methods in your `Playwrid` class.

-4. **Exception Handling:** The `test_playwrid_set_headless_mode` example demonstrates using `pytest.raises` to test for specific exceptions.
+4. **Exception Handling:** The `test_playwrid_set_headless_mode` example demonStartes using `pytest.raises` to test for specific exceptions.
 You'd adapt this pattern for other potential errors.

-5. **Edge Cases and Invalid Inputs:** The example demonstrates testing both valid and invalid inputs to a method.
+5. **Edge Cases and Invalid Inputs:** The example demonStartes testing both valid and invalid inputs to a method.
 You should add tests to address various edge cases and invalid data that `Playwrid`'s methods might encounter.

 6. **Clarity and Structure:** The tests are now better organized, with clear test function names and comments explaining the purpose of each test.